jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

  need to provide a few environment variables to it as well as a volume for storing data.

 Create a folder anywhere you'd like for Postgres to store data in.
 We will use the example folder ny_taxi_postgres_data.
-Here's how to run the container:
+Here's how to run the container in yout terminal:

 ```
  winpty docker run -it \